 Life insurance is a policy that can provide a financial safety net to loved ones after you pass away.
 In exchange for regular premium payments, your beneficiaries will receive a designated sum, known as the death benefit, upon your passing.
 Aflac term and whole life insurance policies offer affordable coverage that can give policyholders peace of mind.

-Life insurance can protect your loved ones from financial hardship in the event you pass away unexpectedly.
+Life insurance can help protect your loved ones from financial hardship in the event you pass away unexpectedly.
 As long as you continue to make your premium payments, the insurance company will pay a lump sum of money to your beneficiaries upon your death.

-Your beneficiaries can use the funds to cover funeral expenses, everyday bills, lost wages, childcare, debts, college tuition, and more.
+Your beneficiaries can use the funds to help cover funeral expenses, everyday bills, lost wages, childcare, debts, college tuition, and more.
 While no amount of money can ease the grief of losing a loved one, life insurance can reduce the financial burden your family members may face.